Chapter Seis | Dispatch to Gonzalez

 For those still on the battle lines of malicious prosecution in Waco, all efforts are involved in their defense, from across the nation, concern broils in anticipation as to the outcome of “JUSTICE for the Waco 28.”

 Mr. Gonzalez, I hope this finds you well, and with proper reinforcements to respond to Waco’s request for help in finding justice in the halls of a competent courtroom in Texas.
-As a former resident of Bruceville Eddy (10 Miles from Waco), this saga has effected far more people than the ones that made the papers or the courthouse steps.
+As a former resident of Bruceville Eddy (10 Miles from Waco), this saga has affected far more people than the ones that made the papers or the courthouse steps.
 This is a Hill Country issue and then a State of Texas issue and unfortunately a National Epidemic Issue and we need the help of you and your familia.

 There is also talk of a Wall going up on our Southern Border to curb illegal drug trafficking into the United States by “illegals” as the legal immigration issue mounts upon us.
 What if we take care of the drugs inside the country first?

-Can we insure the general public that the Confidential Informants employed by the various forms of payment by the United States Government, are not supplying a multitude of drugs as a job, before we are so quick to conclude that a Wall is the only way to fix our opioid epidemic?
+Can we assure the general public that the Confidential Informants employed by the various forms of payment by the United States Government, are not supplying a multitude of drugs as a job, before we are so quick to conclude that a Wall is the only way to fix our opioid epidemic?

 Please consider taking up this task for the safety of our state and it’s residents.
 If funding is necessary, maybe allocate funds away from DPS and their oversight of the Texas Compassionate Use Program and the licenses and fees they have acquired.
 That is a glaring conflict of interest as the Department of Public Safety is the first States Witness in the prosecution of a patient using Cannabis.
 They refuse to allow an appropriations bill to mention what DPS will do with the funds from TCUP.
 Maybe you can find a great use for them.

-Thank you for your time and potential interest in this process of finding Justice out there some where for these folks.
+Thank you for your time and potential interest in this process of finding Justice out there somewhere for these folks.

 Signed,